-Did you know you can see each corporation's rule book on the ORIC website?
+Did you know you can see a corporation's rule book on the ORIC website?

-Go to the public register, put in the corporation's name or ICN and look under 'documents'.
+Use 'Search for a corporation' (this searches the public register), put in the corporation's name or ICN and look under 'documents'.

 The common law (that's the law developed by judges) imposes special duties on directors and other officers of a corporation, such as a duty of loyalty and a duty of care.
 The CATSI Act also imposes duties on directors and other officers.
 Some of these duties overlap.